StarryPy/StarryPy3k/README.md

 While editing your `starbound_server.config`, you should also add some accounts for your server's staff, if you have not done so already.
-StarryPy3k's authentication plugin uses Starbound's account system to authenticate privileged users (moderator and up), so you will need at least one account before your staff can join the server.
+StarryPy3k's basic_auth plugin uses Starbound's account system to authenticate privileged users (moderator and up), so you will need at least one account before your staff can join the server.
 Look for the lines below: